 The amendment process is underway.

 The U.S. Fish and Wildlife Service has published the Notice of Intent to prepare an Environmental Impact Statement (EIS) for the MSHCP amendment.
 You can see the News Release about this notice and download a Frequently Asked Questions document.
-You can also download an informational handouts developed for the public scoping process by clicking the links below.
+You can also download the informational handouts developed for the public scoping process by clicking the links below.

 Current status of the amendment process: